GrinnellSEA/GrinnellSEA.github.io/privacy/index.md

 collect information.
 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.

-## Security
-The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
-While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

 ## Changes To This Privacy Policy
 The Grinnell Space Exploration Agency may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on